-The following is a short summary to help you decide whether to be a participant in this study.
-You also have the option to permit your teen to be a participant in this study.
+The following is a short summary of this study to help you decide whether to participate in it.
+This form will also help you decide whether to ask your parent/legal guardian to be a participant in this study.
 More detailed information about the study is listed later in this form.
 This document does not replace the discussion you should have with the research team about this study, including having any questions or concerns answered.

 We want to tell you about a research study we are doing.
 A research study is a way to learn more about something.
-We would like to find out more about how teens and parents/legal guardians make decisions when it comes to learning genetic information for the teen.
-We also want to understand how teens and parents/legal guardians respond to learning the teen's genetic information.
+We would like to find out more about how young adults and parents/legal guardians make decisions when it comes to learning genetic information for the young person.
+We also want to understand how young adults and parents/legal guardians respond to learning the young person's genetic information.
 The research is being conducted at Cincinnati Children's and Mayo Clinic.